-- Reduction of main lending rate from 25% to 15% by Reserve Bank of Zimbabwe effective 1 May 2020. - Authorization to companies to extend the payment of corporate taxes (waiving interest and penalties) - Relaxation of restrictive measures in the formal sector allowing commercial businesses and industry to operate subject to adherence to set health guidelines that include, temperature checks, sanitization and wearing of facial masks and social distancing. - Only public transport allowed back on the roads- minibuses and small informal transporters not yet operational - Beginning 16 May 2020 businesses such as manufacturers, supermarkets and banks allowed to operate normally as before the lockdown (8 1⁄2 hours from 8am to 4:30pm) as opposed to the previous 6 hours. - Buses to be sanitized at specified times - ZWL\$15 billion (\$720 million) economic rescuer and stimulus package announced by the government to support businesses - Suspension of duties and taxes on various goods and services related to COVID-19, including on testing, protection, sterilization, and other medical consumables. - Relaxation of some procurement regulations with a view of facilitating speedy procurement of essential goods and services.

-- Return of the multicurrency system allowing both Zimbabwean dollar and US dollar as legal tender. - Reduction in bank policy rate from 35 percent to 25 percent. - Reduction of the statutory reserve ratio on bank deposits from 5 percent to 4.5 percent. - Increase of the private sector lending facility by the central bank from ZW\$1 billion to ZW\$2.5 billion. - Movement from managed floating exchange rate system to a fixed exchange rate management system. - Encouragement of use of electronic payments including RTGS, mobile money and other electronic payments - Mining and manufacturing sectors allowed to reopen in line with WHO and public health authorities' guidelines - Borders open for commercial cargo - Electronic cargo tracking in place for high risk cargo - Designated transit routes as per Electronic cargo tracking in place with waived/ loosened fines - Regulated transit days and CVG conditions in place - Regional Customs Guarantee Scheme (RCTG) and Yellow Certificate (YC) acceptable - Mandatory pre-clearance - Physical examination suspended except in exceptional circumstances (Non-Intrusive inspection (NII)) - Electronic resolution of queries via ASYCUDA World
+- Beginning 16 May 2020 businesses such as manufacturers, supermarkets and banks allowed to operate normally as before the lockdown (8 1⁄2 hours from 8am to 4:30pm) as opposed to the previous 6 hours. - Buses to be sanitized at specified times - ZWL\$15 billion (\$720 million) economic rescuer and stimulus package announced by the government to support businesses - Suspension of duties and taxes on various goods and services related to COVID-19, including on testing, protection, sterilization, and other medical consumables. - Relaxation of some procurement regulations with a view of facilitating speedy procurement of essential goods and services. - Return of the multicurrency system allowing both Zimbabwean dollar and US dollar as legal tender. - Reduction in bank policy rate from 35 percent to 25 percent. - Reduction of the statutory reserve ratio on bank deposits from 5 percent to 4.5 percent. - Increase of the private sector lending facility by the central bank from ZW\$1 billion to ZW\$2.5 billion. - Movement from managed floating exchange rate system to a fixed exchange rate management system. - Encouragement of use of electronic payments including RTGS, mobile money and other electronic payments - Mining and manufacturing sectors allowed to reopen in line with WHO and public health authorities' guidelines - Borders open for commercial cargo - Electronic cargo tracking in place for high risk cargo - Designated transit routes as per Electronic cargo tracking in place with waived/ loosened fines - Regulated transit days and CVG conditions in place - Regional Customs Guarantee Scheme (RCTG) and Yellow Certificate (YC) acceptable - Physical examination suspended except in exceptional circumstances (Non-Intrusive inspection (NII)) - Electronic resolution of queries via ASYCUDA World - Partial relaxation of restrictions on the tourism sector on 29th June including opening of national parks and safaris to the public and allowing restaurants to serve sitting customers within their premises but using only half their licensed capacity. - On ZWL\$500 million bank guarantee facility availed by Government to resuscitate the tourism and hospitality sector.

-Coordinating Ministry (National Contact Points) Ministry of Foreign Affairs and International Trade

-P.O.
-Box 4240 HARARE
+Coordinating Ministry (National Contact Points) Ministry of Foreign Affairs and International Trade P.O.
+Box 4240 HARARE Zimbabwe Tel: +263 4 794681-6/ +263 793372-5 Fax: +263 4 705161 Email: secretary@zimfa.gov.zw --- --

-Zimbabwe

-Tel: +263 4 794681-6/

-Fax: +263 4 705161

-Email: secretary@zimfa.gov.zw